-This course is taught in Spanish.
+This course is taught in primarily in Spanish, and English when needed.

 Course Schedule

 Students will be expected to devote 180 hours to this virtual internship and seminar course.
 This will include 12 hours a week "on" the internship site over the 12 weeks as well as weekly one-hour synchronous discussions led by the academic director.
 Students are expected to spend up to 20 hours writing the six progress reports and the final internship paper (minimum of 15 pages).
 Virtual attendance is required for all the discussions and at all the oral presentations, followed by a questions and answers period.